-8.7 Independence of Directors
+9.7 Independence of Directors

-Until October 31, 2015, all directors, with the exception of Ms. De Cesare, Messrs.
-Eustache and Sureau (all three being executives or past executives and founding members of the Corporation), were independent within the meaning of section 1.2 of National Instrument 58-101 - Disclosure of Corporate Governance Practices and the independence standards approved by the Board.
-However, on January 13, 2016, it was decided that Ms. De Cesare and Mr. Sureau were now independent, given that: (i) their respective service contracts expired on October 31, 2015, and were not renewed; (ii) the fees collected for the period from November 1, 2014, to October 31, 2015, amounted to \$3,707 for Ms. De Cesare, while no fee was paid for Mr. Sureau during this period; and (iii) each of them had retired from the Corporation in October 31, 2009, and was no longer active in the Corporation, except in their director capacity.
+As at October 31, 2016, all directors, with the exception of Mr. Eustache (the latter being an executive officer and founding member of the Corporation), were independent within the meaning of section 1.2 of National Instrument 58-101 - Disclosure of Corporate Governance Practices and the independence standards approved by the Board.
 The Board, directly or through one of its committees, adopts structures and procedures to ensure the independence of the Board from the Corporation's management.

 Candidates for director positions Independent Non-independent Reasons for non-independence

-Raymond Bachand √
+Raymond Bachand ✓

-Louis-Marie Beaulieu 1
+Louis-Marie Beaulieu ✓

-Lucie Chabot 1
+Lucie Chabot ✓

-Lina De Cesare 1 Retired executive officer
+Lina De Cesare ✓

 Jean Pierre Delisle 1

-W. Brian Edwards 1
+W. Brian Edwards ✓

 Jean-Marc Eustache 1 Executive officer

 Susan Kudzman 1

 Jean-Yves Leblanc 1

-Jacques Simoneau /
+Jacques Simoneau 1

+Philippe Sureau ✓